PalisadoesFoundation/talawa-api/INSTALLATION.md

 These npm scripts will check if MinIO is installed on your system.
 If MinIO is not installed, the scripts will install it automatically before starting the Talawa-API server.

+### Customize MinIO Data Directory

+You can customize the local storage path for MinIO in one of the following ways:

+1. **Using the Setup Script**: During the configuration process, the setup script allows you to specify a custom path for MinIO's local data directory.
+Follow the prompts to set `MINIO_DATA_DIR` to your desired path.

+2. **Manually Editing the .env File**: Directly modify the `MINIO_DATA_DIR` environment variable in the `.env` file to point to a different directory for storing MinIO's data.

 ### Access MinIO

 - **MinIO Server:**